qbrak/old-gazeek-github-io/metrics.md

 Other thoughts:
 If we can convert a pseudometric to a metric using metric identification, and uniform spaces are defined using pseudometrics on semivalue groups, does that not mean that we could define uniform spaces using semivalue groups on generalized metrics (and not on generalized semigroups)

+## Thoughts Dec 1st 2023

+So... the thing is the distance function/metric defines the space (how the space behaves), so we can use it (or maybe some other function or something else to define the space), but then the question is about the objective function, and not  **** the metric... so maybe this whole thing doesn't make sense???

+If the metric is there to define the space, and then we just optimize from $\mathbb{R}^n$, then what is the point?
+We can define the shape of the space however, and then we ?embed? the space in $\mathbb{R}^n$ ?

+I guess metric functions can be objective functions(right?), but when are they?
+When are metric balls convex